Sarah Scheffler

 About me

-I obtained my Ph.D. from Boston University, advised by Prof. Mayank Varia, in 2021.
-During my time at BU I was a Ph.D. student in the BUsec group, I organized the BUsec Seminar for security, cryptography, and privacy, as well as the Multi-Party Computation Reading Group, and I was an active member of the Cyber Security, Law, and Society Alliance.
+Formerly, I was a postdoctoral research associate at MIT's Internet Policy Research Initiative, and before that I was a postdoctoral research associate at Princeton University's Center for Information Technology Policy.
+I obtained my Ph.D. from Boston University in 2021, advised by Prof. Mayank Varia.
+During my time at BU, I was a Ph.D. student in the BUsec group, I organized the BUsec Seminar for security, cryptography, and privacy, as well as the Multi-Party Computation Reading Group, and I was an active member of the Cyber Security, Law, and Society Alliance.

 Publications